AImissq/sitemap-bash/README.md

 My objection to the two sites that I tried were:

 1. They wouldn't generate information for more than 50 links in their free version.
-2. Their resulting XML included attributes, e.g. <priority> that Google ignores.
+2. Their resulting XML included attributes, e.g. &lt;priority&gt; that Google ignores.
 Why submit extra data?
 3. Eh, why are they free?
 This isn't so complicated that I need to have yet another site cookie-ing me up.

 So here's **@barkeep**'s script.
 I hope it's as useful to you as it has been for me.